Relevant Laws

 Landlord Tenant Act

-Visit the Student Affairs website contains helpful tips and information on landlord-tenant laws, security deposits, lease review, subletting and more.
+Visit the Student Affairs website for helpful tips and information on landlord-tenant laws, security deposits, lease review, subletting, and more.

 Phone: 814-867-4388